JeffGiroux/f5_terraform/GCP/Standalone/README.md

   - Service Account #2 - the svc-acct assigned to BIG-IP instance during creation (ex. service discovery, query Pub/Sub, storage)
   - Service Account #3 - the svc-acct used in F5 Telemetry Streaming referenced in [ts.json](./ts.json) (ex. analytics)
 - Passwords and secrets are located in [Google Cloud Secret Manager](https://cloud.google.com/secret-manager/docs/quickstart#secretmanager-quickstart-web).
 Make sure you have an existing Google Cloud "secret" with the data containing the clear text passwords for each relevant item: BIG-IP password, service account credentials, BIG-IQ password, etc.
-  - 'usecret' contains the value of the adminstrator password (ex.
+  - 'f5_password' contains the value of the adminstrator password (ex.
 "Default12345!")
-  - 'ksecret' Contains the value of the 'svc_acct' private key.
+  - 'telemetry_secret' Contains the value of the 'svc_acct' private key.
 Currently used for BIG-IP telemetry streaming to Google Cloud Monitoring (aka StackDriver).
 If you are not using this feature, you do not need this secret in Secret Manager.
   - Refer to [Template Parameters](#template-parameters)
 - This template deploys into an existing network
   - You must have a VPC for management and a VPC for data traffic (client/server).
 The management VPC will have one subnet for management traffic.
 The External VPC will have one subnet for data traffic.
 The Internal VPC will have one subnet as well.